 Bonds are a popular asset to trade as, like many other markets such as shares and indices, you can trade on leverage, so you only need to deposit a percentage of the full trade value.
 Any profit or loss made is amplified, because it’s based on the full value of the trade.
 This is not possible with mutual funds.
 You can speculate on the price movements of bonds, choosing a long or short position, depending on whether you think the price of the bond will rise or fall.
 Movements in bond prices depend on economic factors, such as inflation or growth.

 You can spread bet or trade CFDs on rates and bonds, and trade on margin, which enabes you to enter a position that is larger than your initial account balance.
+Read our article on how to invest in bonds here.

 A bond is a debt security issued usually by a corporation or government body.
 They are a popular choice for investors who want to receive interest payments over a long period of time.
 Bonds are also popular due to their liquidity, and can help to offset risk.